daos-stack/daos/docs/admin/pool_operations.md

     pool, there is currently no way to list the targets that have actually been disabled.
 As a result, it is recommended for now to try to reintegrate all engine ranks one after the other via `for i in seq $NR_RANKs; do dmg pool reintegrate --rank=$i; done`.
-This limitation will be address in the next release.
+This limitation will be addressed in the next release.

 ## Pool Extension